 Become an Educated Consumer

 You must become an educated consumer before choosing a lawyer.
 Do not accept, without confirmation, a lawyer’s self-serving description of what he or she has done in the past.
-Be careful of exaggerated suggestions of what you might be able to obtain through suit.
+Be careful of exaggerated suggestions of what you might be able to obtain through a lawsuit.

 A Lawyer Should Not Rush You Into A Lawsuit